-IFALPA played an active role in the development of the International Civil Aviation Organization (ICAO) ATM Operational Concept (Doc 9854) which set out to create, "a comprehensive concept of an integrated and global ATM system, based on clearly established operational requirements."
-This concept has set the framework for developing ATM systems that are able to cope with future challenges.
+IFALPA played an active role in the development of the International Civil Aviation Organisation (ICAO) ATM Operational Concept (Doc 9854) which set out to create "a comprehensive concept of an integrated and global ATM system, based on clearly established operational requirements" This concept has set the framework for developing ATM systems that are able to cope with future challenges.
 As traditional methods and technologies must change to accommodate expected traffic levels, a paradigm shift is considered necessary.
-The ICAO Global Air Navigation Plan (GANP) (Doc 9750) was developed and represents, "a 15-year strategic methodology which leverages existing technologies and anticipates future developments based on State/industry agreed operational-objectives.
-The Block Upgrades are organized in five-year time increments that started in 2013.
+The ICAO Global Air Navigation Plan (GANP) (Doc 9750) was developed and represents "a 15-year strategic methodology which leverages existing technologies and anticipates future developments based on State/industry agreed operation-al objectives.
+The Block Upgrades are organized in five-year time increments starting in 2013 and continuing through 2018 and beyond.
 This structured approach provides a basis for sound investment strategies and will generate commitment from States, equipment manufacturers, operators and service providers."